-If this is your first attempt to access your Office 365 account, please follow the steps below: Go to myBSU and click on Student Email
+If this is your first attempt to access your Office 365 account, please follow the steps below: Go to myBSU and click on Student Emailto:Student Emailto:myBSU and click on Student Emailto:student Emailto:stude

-In Internet Explorer, open an InPrivate browser session.

-Log on to Office 365 using these steps:

-Right-click the Internet Explorer icon on your desktop or Start menu, and then click Start InPrivate Browsing.
-1. Type in student email addoej0911@students.bowiestate.edu)

-2. Enter your live@edu password/bulldog connect password
+- In Internet Explorer, open an InPrivate browser session. - Log on to Office 365 using these steps: - Right-click the Internet Explorer icon on your desktop or Start menu, and then click Start InPrivate Browsing. - 1.
+Type in student email address (example: doej0911@students.bowiestate.edu) - 2.
+Enter your live@edu password/bulldog connect password steps indicated by Microsoft to reset your password.